borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Others 'cryptos' (alt coins) are not real competition to Bitcoin because of:
 First mover advantage, Network effect(value is subjective), Distributed hash rate, biggest community with strong commitment/conviction and ever growing adoption.
 PoS (Proof of Stake) are 'securities' like and do not have real decentralization, no separation of power, and Staking is fundamentally centralizing force.
 Some of them might find another use case but not as good money.
+Also with Side/Drive-chains as second layers they are better then separate Alts since can tap into Bitcoin L1 base security.
 Also any real new invention, since all are open source, could be added into Bitcoin with new update.
 For example Litecoin is somewhat of a Test network for Bitcoin, Lightning feature was first implemented there.
 Only Bitcoin is considered as Commodity, even the SEC (Security Exchange Comission) confirmed it as such.

-Early adopters are fairly rewarded for the risk and time they invested.
+Early adopters are fairly rewarded for the risk and time they invested, and also for having nerves of steel to hold for long through turbulent times.

 As for the criticism of being slow, it kinda is but for a good reason, or a few of them.
 Distributed ledger can have only limited size and growth based on world wide average internet connection and average disk size.
 Also all worlds transactions do not (and should not) need to be on public ledger.
 One payment for coffee has no place on permanent database (emphasis on structural efficiency).
 So only feasible solution was to limit number transactions/per second on main layer, and solve scalability on top layers.
-In the future it is expected that base layer would serve for settlement between lightning nodes, custodians, banks, countries, like today is RTGS or GIRO as interbank clearing, or similar to how swift works.
+In the future it is expected that base layer would serve as settlement between lightning nodes, custodians, banks, countries, like today is RTGS or GIRO as interbank clearing, or similar to how swift works.
 So regular transactions would be on Lightning or other Layer 2 (L2) solutions, where it is faster (instant), low cost (1000 cheaper then visa) has bigger capacity (potentially 1 million+ TPS) and more privacy.
+Interentg note to mention here is that on top of lightnig rails there could be implemente stablesats to te used instead of centralised USDT/USDC, before the Bitcoin Sats become stable enough themselves.

 Next let me lay out one possible way how we could get to this system.
 Since BTC is Scarce (Most Important nodes) while Fiat is constantly inflationary, people have INCENTIVE to save as much in Bitcoin.
 Proposition here is that it serves as SoV - Store Of Value (digital Gold 2.0) but in longer period.